 The following are examples of the ways legal malpractice insurance policies are written in regard to selection of counsel.

-The insurer has the duty to appoint counsel.
+- The insurer has the duty to appoint counsel

-In these situations, the insurer typically chooses a defense attorney from a pre-selected “panel” of firms and attorneys that regularly do work assigned by the insurance carrier.2
+In these situations, the insurer typically chooses a defense attorney from a pre-selected “panel” of firms and attorneys that regularly do work assigned by the insurance carrier.2 - The insured can select their own counsel.

 In this situation, the insured chooses the defense attorney and stays in communication with the insurance carrier.
 Policies with this language are typically written on a reimbursement basis, which means that the expenses are paid by the insured up until the deductible or retention is exhausted.
-Any additional expenses are then reimbursed by the insurer.
+Any additional expenses are then reimbursed by the insurer. - The insurer and the insured can mutually agree to counsel.

 When you’re assessing professional liability insurance policies, be sure to consult with insurance experts, like Pearl Insurance.
 Our tailored approach and expertise in the legal realm can help guide you in selecting the most suitable coverage for your unique practice.